grafana/extreme-dashboard-makeover-breakouts/solo_makeover.md

 This table is showing us tons of information that we already know.
 The original goal of this table was to show a state of 1 (UP) or 0 (DOWN) for each of our service containers.
 Our new goal is to simplify the presentation of the information using a *polystat* panel.
 1. Edit the *K8s Service Status* panel (click on the panel's title and then *Edit*)
 2. Switch the Visualization Type from *Table* to *Polystat*
 * You will notice that all of the rows have been aggregated into one average of all values.
-To separate our data per container, change the formula's *Format* from Table to Time Series.
+To separate our data per container, change the query's *Format* from Table to Time Series.
 In newer versions of the Grafana UI, this option is under *Options*.
 ![Table to Timeseries](img/table-to-timeseries.png)
 3. Under Options...Global on the right-hand side (5th group in the Polystat settings), change Decimals from 2 to 0 as the *Instant* value will always be a 0 or 1.
 4. Change the Polygon Border Color to Transparent.